FatManWalking/plennarylitics/README.md

    the 50 to what ever amount of seconds ES needs to initialise)
 4. You reach the frontend on localhost:3000, the backend on localhost:8080 and Kibana on localhost:5601 (all exposed to your PC)

+ After you have run Docker compose, the script will start pulling and loading plenary transcripts immediately.
+If you should recieve an error notice, that an Index is missing in Elasticsearch, please run the following commands via cmd to create the indexes that are missing:

+* curl -X PUT "localhost:9200/missing_mps?pretty"
+* curl -X PUT "localhost:9200/remarks?pretty"
+* curl -X PUT "localhost:9200/speeches?pretty"

+For more Information about the setup of our application, please refer to the report.

 # Data Processing